JeromTWinL/jeromtwinl.github.io/.github/ISSUE_TEMPLATE/add_project.md

 3.Usage for your Project

-4.Is it app or cmdsh or other
+4.Is it app or cmd, sh or other

-5.Recommended requirements for pc (if needed)
+5.Minimum and Recommended requirements for pc (if needed)

+6.Include extras if needed